 Gupta has consulted for the Big Four public accounting firms, the U.S. government (Bureau of Economic Affairs and Internal Revenue Service), international consulting firms (Charles River Associates and Equity Methods) and Fortune 500 companies (Motorola and Sempra Energy), and has also served as an expert witness.

-He serves on advisory boards for the Axia Institute, MSU-CIBER and the Demmer Center for Business Transformation.
+He serves on advisory boards for the Axia Institute and MSU-CIBER.
 Gupta formerly served on the University of Notre Dame Accounting Advisory Board, as well as the AACSB Accreditation Review Teams for various business schools.

 Gupta received his doctorate from Michigan State University, a master of accountancy from Bowling Green State University, a bachelor of laws from Calcutta University in India and a bachelor of commerce from the University of Mumbai.
 He holds non-practicing certifications as a CPA and a member of the Institute of Company Secretaries of India.